amejiarosario/amejiarosario.github.io/source/_posts/2012-02-09-how-do-i-change-the-ruby-python-version-textmate-uses.md

 ---
 layout: post
 title: How do I change the Ruby/Python version Textmate uses?
 created: 1328766604
 comments: true
-categories: [ruby, textmate, how-to, python]
+categories: [ruby, textmate, python]
 ---
 <p>&nbsp;</p>
 <p>I&#39;m using textMate to develop ruby code.
 It&#39;s very handy because I can run it just pressing (cmd-R).
 But by default it&#39;s running ruby 1.8.7 and I want 1.9.2 version.</p>